etmendz/game-console-2048/README.md

 Coverage is fair with mock up control game data sets to represent common game play scenarios.

 ## Native AOT
-The GameConsole2048 solution's projects are native AOT compatible/ready.
+The GameConsole2048 and GameLibrary2048 projects are native AOT compatible/ready.

 Source generation contexts are created for game model and game stat, each getting its own game IO implementation.
 These enhancements are important to support publishing native AOT builds.